Magic Eager to Enter 'Transition Period' with Paolo Banchero's Re-Integration

 "I was playing really well, so I was maybe not telling guys, or the team, when I was tired," Banchero said.
 "I definitely [have] got to start listening to my body.
 No matter how good I'm playing, if I'm dead-tired, I've got to come out of the game."

-Just the sight of the upgrade from "out" to "questionable" was a big deal for the Magic, Mosley said Thursday.
-Such played a factor into the noticeable energy uptick that abounded from the Magic's practice facility on both Wednesday and Thursday.
+The sight alone of the upgrade from "out" to "questionable" was a big deal for the Magic, Mosley said Thursday.
+The noticeable energy uptick abounding through the Magic's practice facility on both Wednesday and Thursday can be partly attributed to that.

-Bottom line, these are adjustments that the Magic have to make.
-With what he's capable of doing, however, these are the alterations Orlando's been champing at the bit for.
+Bottom line, for the Magic to achieve their season-long goals, these are adjustments that the Magic have to make.
+With what he's capable of doing to help the cause, however, those are the alterations Orlando's been champing at the bit for.

 "I don't think it'll be challenging," Caldwell-Pope said.
 "I think we already know how P5 works, what he wants [for] his shots, where he wants the ball.
 He does demand the court a lot when he has the ball in his hand, so he's also putting us in position for him to have space to work.
 I think we already know how to play off that."

 The Magic's offense was 16th in offensive rating through the five games Banchero and the rest of the team's now-injured contributors were available for.
-Since then, Orlando's offense has regressed to 27th – a factor of more representative of a larger sample size and the offensive talent the the Magic have played so long without.
+Since then, Orlando's offense has regressed to 27th – equally representative of a larger sample size and the offensive talent the Magic have played so long without.

 When possessing the ball, Orlando knows Banchero will draw two bodies and five sets of eyes from the opponent.
 Whether he takes it for himself to score or dishes to teammates, as he makes the right reads, the Magic offense benefits.

 "He causes a lot of problems on offense with his size and ability to win one-on-one matchups," Black said.
 "Having him back is going to be easier for everybody.
-We're gonna let him do what he does, and it's going to be fun when [he] and Franz also come back."
+We're gonna let him do what he does and it's going to be fun."

 Most teams have a go-to guy, but few are at the level of Banchero.